edge-core/openbmc/README.md

 ```
 $ export TEMPLATECONF=meta-openbmc/meta-facebook/meta-wedge/conf
 $ source oe-init-build-env

+### set TEMPLATECONF to a different conf directory to build a different platform
+### e.g. export TEMPLATECONF=meta-openbmc/meta-bf/meta-mavericks/conf
 ```

 After this step, you will be dropped into a build directory, `poky/build`.